Department of Clinical Sciences

 Clinical Sciences Faculty Awards

-Dr. Emily Klocke received the 2024 Zoetis Distinguished Veterinary Teacher Award
+Dr. David Upchurch received the 2025 Zoetis Distinguished Veterinary Teacher Award.

 Highlights and Headlines